dieuxuanhien/uit-go-se360/docs/architecture/solutions/solution-03-caching-strategy.md

 ## 1. The Essence of the Problem: "The Database Bottleneck"
 In the *Critical Bottlenecks* analysis, we identified that the database is the single point of failure.

-*   **The Physics:** A database query involves disk I/O, network round-trips, and complex B-Tree traversals.
-It takes **10-50ms**.
+*   **The Physics:** A database query involves network round-trips, parsing/planning, index/page reads, and lock/IO contention.
+Under load, tail latency and contention are often the real problem.
-*   **The Waste:** 80% of our queries are asking for the *exact same data* we just fetched 1 second ago (e.g., "Get Driver Profile", "Get Pricing Rules").
+*   **The Waste:** Many reads are repetitive (profiles/config/pricing rules), so repeatedly hitting the primary DB burns CPU/IOPS budget for low-value work.
-*   **The Failure Mode:** "IOPS Saturation."
-The database CPU hits 100% just answering redundant questions, leaving no capacity for critical writes (like "Create Trip").
+*   **The Failure Mode:** When read traffic exceeds sustainable capacity, queues form (connection pools, DB worker processes, storage).
+Latency rises non-linearly, and critical writes start timing out.

 ## 2. The Architectural Solution: "Memory-First Architecture"
 We introduce a **Caching Layer** (Short-Term Memory) in front of the Database (Long-Term Memory).